eljojo/faircamp-fork/manual/examples/01 Artist (Free Downloads).md

 <!--
-    SPDX-FileCopyrightText: 2023 Simon Repp
+    SPDX-FileCopyrightText: 2023-2024 Simon Repp
     SPDX-License-Identifier: CC0-1.0
 -->

-# Free Metal
+# Example artist site with free downloads – Free Metal

-This first example catalog explains some of faircamp using a fictional Metal band called *Free Metal* with two albums (*Much Doublebass* and *Very Tapping*), which on its faircamp site offers free downloads only.
+A fictional Metal band called *Free Metal* with two albums (*Much Doublebass* and *Very Tapping*), which on its faircamp site offers free downloads only.

 This is how their catalog looks like: